codersonet/Nexvya/README.md

 ## Contact

 - For any questions, feedback, or suggestions, please contact us at [truecare@nexvya.in](mailto:sonnetspprt@gmail.com).
-- Founder and CEO of The Veritasya [codersonet.github](https://github.com/codersonet/).
+- Founder of The Nexvya [codersonet.github](https://github.com/codersonet/).